Woman Is the Nigger of the World: Composition

-The phrase "woman is the nigger of the world" was coined by Yoko Ono in an interview on December 12, 1968, then released on Nova magazine in 1969 and quoted on the magazine's cover, with Ono making the claim that women were the most oppressed group in the world.
+The phrase "woman is the nigger of the world" was coined by Yoko Ono in an interview on 12 December 1968, then released on Nova magazine in 1969 and quoted on the magazine's cover, with Ono making the claim that women were the most oppressed group in the world.
 Literary analysts note that the phrase owes much to Zora Neale Hurston's novel Their Eyes Were Watching God, in which the protagonist Janie Crawford's grandmother says "De nigger woman is de mule uh de world so fur as Ah can see."
 John and Yoko wrote the song in the summer of 1969.
 Lennon was originally against the statement Yoko made, but when he saw the cover of Nova, it changed his mind.
-Recording for the song began on February 13, 1972, and ended on March 8 of that year.
+Recording for the song began on 13 February 1972, and ended on 8 March of that year.

 In a summer 1972 interview on The Dick Cavett Show, Lennon said that Irish revolutionary James Connolly was an inspiration for the song.
-Lennon cited Connolly's statement that "the female worker is the slave of the slave" in explaining the pro-feminist inspiration behind the song.
+Lennon cited Connolly's statement that "the female worker is the slave of the slaves" in explaining the pro-feminist inspiration behind the song.

 So I said, "Come on Yoko, this is it.
 I agree with you now. (...)
 That's what Connolly said. (...)
 And so we sat down together, and we tried to write the song together as best as we could in a three or four minute song.
 And it's called Woman Is the Nigger of the World.

 — Lennon on The Dick Cavett Show.

 Release and reception

-Due to its use of the racial epithet nigger and what was criticized as an inappropriate comparison of sexism to racism against black Americans, most radio stations in the United States declined to play the record.
-It was released in the U.S. on 24 April 1972 and peaked at number 57 on the Billboard Hot 100, based primarily on sales, making it Lennon's lowest-charting U.S. single in his lifetime.
+Due to its use of the racial epithet nigger and what was criticised as an inappropriate comparison of sexism to racism against black Americans, most radio stations in the United States declined to play the record.
+It was released in the US on 24 April 1972 and peaked at number 57 on the Billboard Hot 100, based primarily on sales, making it Lennon's lowest-charting US single in his lifetime.
 The song also charted at number 93 on the Cash Box Top 100.

 The National Organization for Women (NOW) awarded Lennon and Ono a "Positive Image of Women" citation for the song's "strong pro-feminist statement" in August 1972.
 Cash Box described the song as the "most powerful epic to come out of the women's movement so far."
 In the 1 June 1972 issue of Jet magazine, Apple Records ran an ad for the song with a purported quote from Congressman Ron Dellums, a founding member of the Congressional Black Caucus, claiming that he "agreed" with Lennon and Ono that "women are the niggers of the world."
 In the 15 June issue, Dellums wrote a letter in response rejecting that he had "agreed" with Lennon and Ono.
 He clarified that "In a white male-dominated society that sees the role of women as bed-partners, broom pushers, bottle washers, typists and cooks, women are niggers in THIS society."